-2018-19 lunch price for students in grades 7-12 will be \$2.75.
-All students may eat in the school lunch program.
-Money will be credited to each family's account; there will be single account for each family.
+We also will be serving a la carte items at breakfast and lunch.
+All a la carte items are not included in the national school lunch program and therefore are not eligible for free or reduced prices.
+All students may purchase these items at their own expense.
+Money will be debited from each family's account; there will be a single account for each family.
 Any combination of weeks or months of prepayment is suitable.